 Etched plates are also durable, meaning they can be used to print large editions.

-Etchings by Tim Southall, Helen Fay and Ley Roberts
+Etchings by Tim Southall, Ley Roberts and Helen Fay

 AQUATINT

 Aquatint is an etching technique used to create areas of tonal variation on the plate.
-Powdered resin is sprayed onto the plate and heated so it aderes evenly, creating a fine acid resistant coating.
+Powdered resin is sprayed onto the plate and heated so it adheres evenly, creating a fine acid resistant coating.
 Once dipped into the acid bath, areas covered with less of the resin will have been more eroded and so will appear darker in the final print, and areas covered with more of the resin will have been less eroded and so will appear lighter in the final print.
 This allows the artist to create areas with a smooth gradient between light and dark.
+Ley Roberts uses this technique to great effect in her atmospheric etchings of landscapes.

 ETCHING WITH AQUATINT